CyrusHasanvand/Classification-of-Diabetes-for-the-data-of-130-US-Hospital/README.md

 ![](Im1.png)
 This file has a size of 101766x50, which indicates 101766 data samples with 50 features.

-This data includes some irrelevant information, which were saved as "?".
+This data includes some irrelevant information, which was saved as "?".
 We have to transform them into 'Nan' data.
-From below description, we can see the the number of "?" cells in CSV file;
+From the description below, we can see the number of "?" cells in the CSV file;

 ![](Im2.png)

-Therefore, we have
+Therefore, we have (continue ...)